 Above all, mixed media art journaling is an amazing opportunity for unleashing your inner artist without any fear or worries.
 It really gives you the freedom to create without limits or rules.

 Pick up your favorite supplies, download my free fairy printable and enjoy your mixed media journey.

 GET THE FREE WINTER FAIRY PRINTABLE

 Download the fairy printable and get unlimited access to my free resource library packed with free art journal printables.
-Just fill in the form below.
+Just fill out the form below.